Employment - Frequently Asked Questions

 What are the rates of pay?

 All rates of pay are competitive.
-Guides, Lodge staff and coach drivers are paid on a daily rate.
+Guides, lodge staff and coach drivers are paid on a daily rate.

 Will I need a work visa?

 If you are not a New Zealand or Australian resident, you will need a work permit.
 For information about visas and work permits, please go to www.immigration.govt.nz.
-If you do not have a work visa, you may still apply, as in some cases we may be able to apply to sponsor you however this is not guaranteed and confirmation of any position is dependant on obtaining a work permit.
+If you do not have a work visa, you may still apply, as in some cases we may be able to apply to sponsor you, however this is not guaranteed and confirmation of any position is dependent on obtaining a work permit.

 If you already hold a work visa for part of the season, we may require you to apply for a visa for the balance of the season before starting.